evanrobinson2/luna2-app/project-luna.md

 """
 context_helper.py

-A module to build conversation context for GPT.
+A module to build conversation context for GPT, now including all messages in the channel (both user and bot), but EXCLUDING command lines that start with '!'.
-Includes extensive logging to understand how we form the messages array.
+Sets a larger default history size (e.g., 20).
 """

 import logging
 from typing import Dict, Any, List

-# Adjust these imports as needed for your project
 from luna.luna_personas import get_system_prompt_by_localpart
-from luna import bot_messages_store
+from luna import bot_messages_store from luna.luna_command_extensions.command_router import GLOBAL_PARAMS  # or wherever GLOBAL_PARAMS is stored

 logger = logging.getLogger(__name__)
 logger.setLevel(logging.DEBUG)